Arpit-Shah/ArtosDoc/docs/source/introduction/test-script.rst

 	**name**

 		* Test suite name is a string which will be used to construct log and report file name.
-		* String should not be more than 10 char long
+		* String should not be more than 10 characters long
 		* String can only contain one of the following characters.
 [A-Z][a-z][0-9][-]

 .. code-block:: xml